samschott/maestral/_docs/keyring.md

 unlinked.

-Note that keyrings advertised over D-Bus require a running D-Bus session which may not be avilable on headless sessions.
+Note that keyrings advertised over D-Bus require a running D-Bus session which may not be available on headless sessions.
 If such a D-Bus service is not available or the user does not unlock the keyring, Maestral will fall back to storing the token in a plain text file at `~/.local/share/python_keyring/keyring_pass.cfg` when linking.
 This will only be secure if the home folder is encrypted.